Last updated on : 09 Nov, 2025

 It’s time to break the chain of EAT-SLEEP-REPEAT.

-Going for a short walk after dinner (even 10–15 minutes) can help stimulate digestion and reduce bloating.
+Going for a short walk after dinner (even 10–15 minutes) can help stimulate digestion and reduce bloating [7].

-Certain nutrients can enhance digestive function and improve gut health:
+Specific nutrients can enhance digestive function and improve gut health:

-Consult a healthcare provider before taking supplements.
+Always consult a healthcare provider or a registered dietitian before taking supplements.

 Certain lifestyle habits can severely affect your digestive health: